a455bcd9/ThunderCloud/README.md

 You can use `lncli` to open channels, create invoices, do all the fun lightning things. `bos` is also installed if you want to use it for bos-flavored channel balancing, batch channel opens, etc.

+By default, the grpc port will not be accessible.
+There's a security group that get's created for it, but isn't attached to the node.
+If you uncomment the line that says `// instance.addSecurityGroup(rpcSg);` and run `cdk deploy`, it'll attach that security group and you'll be able to get to the grpc ports.
+Want to close them up? comment that line out and do `cdk deploy` again and it'll detach the security group.

 ## Shutting down the node
 1. go into the project root and do `cdk destroy`
 There is no step 2.
 You can also go find the stack in CloudFormation and delete it there. either way works.